HelloWorld-1017/HelloWorld-1017.github.io/_posts/Web Development/2023-10-25-The-Source-File-Structure-of-Jekyll-Theme-minimal-mistakes.md

 tags:
  - Jekyll
  - Regular Expression
- - Tree (Data Structure)
+ - Data Structure
  - MATLAB Language Fundamentals
  - MATLAB Programming
 date: 2023-10-25 21:25:49 +0800
-last_modified_at: 2024-06-20 12:44:10 +0800
+last_modified_at: 2024-07-19 04:21:10 +0800
-modification_history:
- - 2023-10-25 21:25:49 +0800
- - 2024-06-20 12:44:10 +0800
 ---

 # Introduction

-My personal website is based on a Jekyll theme "minimal-mistakes" [[1]](#ref), but I don't know much about Jekyll as well as other languages for website establishment, like HTML, CSS for instance, as I have no idea about how to debug it.
+My personal website is based on a Jekyll theme "minimal-mistakes"[^1], but I don't know much about Jekyll as well as other languages for website establishment, like HTML, CSS for instance, as I have no idea about how to debug it.
 So, taking "minimal-mistakes" theme as an example, I want to learn these step by step.
 As the first step, I want to obtain a file tree of website folder.

 In the website root folder, we could type the command: